yarrap/Opportunity-Pipeline-Forecasting/README.md

 Demonstrates:

-Understands movement of Opportunities lines through stages Is able to pictorially represent transition between stages Tests suitable hypothesis:
+1. Understands movement of Opportunities lines through stages

+2. Is able to pictorially represent transition between stages

+3. Tests suitable hypothesis:

-Is time taken between stage transitions significantly different across geographies?
+a)Is time taken between stage transitions significantly different across geographies?

-Are Losses (Opportunity lines in Lost stage) more likely to happen in early stages (Qualify and define) Does the proportion of Won lines in an Opportunity significantly different across Product Categories?
+b)Are Losses (Opportunity lines in Lost stage) more likely to happen in early stages (Qualify and define)

+c) Does the proportion of Won lines in an Opportunity significantly different across Product Categories?

-Develop appropriate charts to represent above tests Create a structured report with missing data and impute with appropriate justification
+4. Develop appropriate charts to represent above tests

+5. Create a structured report with missing data and impute with appropriate justification

 **Score opportunities for likelihood of conversion.**

 Demonstrates:

-Merge Opportunity with Product data (monthly snapshot) Creates a dependant variable based on movement to a "win" stage Performs appropriate categorical data transformation Builds a Logistic model
+1. Merge Opportunity with Product data (monthly snapshot)

+2. Creates a dependant variable based on movement to a "win" stage

+3. Performs appropriate categorical data transformation

+4. Builds a Logistic model

-Selects suitable variables
+5. Selects suitable variables

-Explains model and outcome and key drivers
+6. Explains model and outcome and key drivers

-Shows results on a hold out
+7. Shows results on a hold out